MicrosoftDocs/power-automate-docs/articles/connection-dynamics365.md

 ---
 # Create a cloud flow by using Dynamics 365 (online)

+By using a Dynamics 365 connector, you can create flows that initiate when an event occurs in Dynamics 365, or some other service, which then performs an action in Dynamics 365, or some other service.

 > [!IMPORTANT]
 > Dynamics 365 apps such as Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 column Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation, use [Microsoft Dataverse](/powerapps/maker/common-data-service/data-platform-intro) as the data source.